Capital punishment in Taiwan: The Hsichih Trio case

 Between 1995 and 2000, Ma Ying-jeou and his three successors filed several retrial requests with the Supreme Court, but all were rejected.
 Meantime, this case drew the attention of Amnesty International and was widely broadcast throughout the world, nicknamed as "the Hsichih Trio".

 The Supreme Court ordered a retrial on May 19, 2000, just one day before former President Chen Shui-bian's inauguration.
 On January 13, 2003, the Taiwan High Court passed a verdict that they were not guilty and released them, but the victims' families were unwilling to accept this and appealed.
 On June 29, 2007, the Taiwan High Court once again found the trio guilty and condemned them to death, but surprisingly did not put them in custody because "the 3 defendants are already famous worldwide and will be identified in any place", the first such case in the ROC history.

 On November 12, 2010, the Taiwan High Court delivered another verdict, revoking the previous decision and finding the three not guilty, "as there was no proof for the crime they were accused of."
 The prosecutor appealed again, and the Supreme Court ordered yet another retrial on Apr.
 21, 2011.
 On August 31, 2012, the High Court reaffirmed the innocence of the three defendants.
 According to criminal procedure legislation that came into effect in 2010, when court proceedings have begun on a criminal case more than six years previously, and the Supreme Court had ordered more than three retrials, if the High Court has already found the defendants to be not guilty twice and decided not guilty again in the third trial, the prosecutor may no longer appeal.
 The High Court delivered the first not guilty verdict in 2003, and again in 2010.
 With the 2012 verdict, the Hsichih trio meets the condition of the new criminal legislation, and the case is concluded.

 Lu Cheng's case

-In December 1997, Tainan native Lu Cheng (盧正), an unemployed former policeman, was charged with the kidnapping and murder of a local woman, Chan Chun-tzu (詹春子), who along with her husband were both former high school classmates of Lu's.
+In December 1997, Tainan native Lu Cheng, an unemployed former policeman, was charged with the kidnapping and murder of a local woman, Chan Chun-tzu, who along with her husband were both former high school classmates of Lu's.
 The Supreme Court of the Republic of China sentenced Lu to death in June 2000 but his family noted several suspicious points: